o3de/o3de.org/content/docs/atom-guide/dev-guide/shaders/azsl/srg-semantics.md

     ConstantBuffer<::DrawSrg_SRGConstantsStruct> DrawSrg_SRGConstantBuffer : register(b3, space0);

-Note, for each register space, in this case, each SRG, all registers start at 0, BUT resources that belong to "DrawSrg" are bound to register space 0, while resources that belong to "ObjectSrg" are bound to space 1.
-This ordering of register spaces was determined by the FrequencyId member of the SRG Semantics.
+Note, for each register space, in this case, each SRG, all registers start at 0, BUT resources that belong to `DrawSrg` are bound to register space 0, while resources that belong to `ObjectSrg` are bound to space 1.
+This ordering of register spaces was determined by the `FrequencyId` member of the SRG Semantics.

 ## ShaderVariantFallback: Defining Who Owns The Bit Array Of Options
-**ShaderVariantFallback** is an optional keyword that marks an SRG as the owner of the array of bits where all Shader Variants will be encoded.
+`ShaderVariantFallback` is an optional keyword that marks an SRG as the owner of the array of bits where all Shader Variants will be encoded.
-Because there can only be one array of bits to encode the Shader Variant Options, only one SRG can bind to an SRGSemantic that uses the ShaderVariantFallback keyword.
+Because there can only be one array of bits to encode the Shader Variant Options, only one SRG can bind to an SRG Semantic that uses the `ShaderVariantFallback` keyword.
-If a shader makes no use of Shader Variant Options, then the ShaderVariantFallback is not required to be used.
+If a shader makes no use of Shader Variant Options, then the `ShaderVariantFallback` is not required to be used.

-For a deeper dive into Shader Variant Options encoding see: [Shader Variant Options & The Fallback Key](shader-variants-fallback-key.md).
+For a deeper dive into Shader Variant Options encoding see: [Shader Variant Options & The Fallback Key](shader-variants-fallback-key).